jeanCarloMachado/little-architecture/README.md

 - We don't want to go too deep in the unit testing code.
 If we stay at the business requirement level we can refactor the code.
 Don't test code.
 - The best architect makes decisions about architecture able to be delayed
 - We don't want low level policy infest higher level policy
+- There's no 1 paradigm, they complement one another

+See coverage.